percona/percona-server/doc/source/performance/threadpool.rst

      :vartype: Numeric
      :default: 0

-This variable can be used to specify an additional port that |Percona Server|
-will listen on.
+This variable can be used to specify an additional port that **Percona Server for MySQL** will listen on.
 This can be used in case no new connections can be established due to all worker threads being busy or being locked when ``pool-of-threads`` feature is enabled.
 To connect to the extra port the following command can be